Ivoriel/Material_Donation_Charity/readme.md

 users and institutions will be created with extended control options.

 Dedicated donation editing and control pages will be created for the users as well as the institution users.
-Control over customization f elements of the donation form might be granted to the institution users.
+Control over customization of elements of the donation form might be granted to the institution users.